 Let’s say you want to bookmark your URL or copy URL and want to send it to your friend.
 But you won’t be able to do this when you use request body with GET request.

-Most intermediate infrastructues completely dropped the GET request body.
+Most intermediate infrastructures completely dropped the payload or request body from http GET request.
 Another issue is, caching headers would fail to function, because the outcome would be dependent on the request body.
-So GET is solely for retrieving a representation based on the URL and a set of accepted headers.
+So, GET is solely for retrieving a representation based on the URL and a set of accepted headers.

 The primary cache key consists of the request method and target URI.
 However, since HTTP caches in common use today are typically limited to caching responses to GET, many caches simply decline other methods and use only the URI as the primary cache key https://tools.ietf.org/html/rfc7234.

-All together it is suggestted that when processing a GET request, a server is not required to examine anything other than the Request-URI and Host header field.
+All together it is suggested that when processing a GET request, a server is not required to examine anything other than the Request-URI and Host header field.

 In conclusion, the HTTP specification doesn’t prevent you from sending a message-body with GET, but there is sufficient ambiguity whether it would be supported by all servers.